panchi64/college-scripts/README.md

-# College Scripts
+# Personal Scripts

-The following sections will describe the details of what each script does and how it works as well as its dependencies.
-Feel free to use them as you wish if you find any useful 😄.

-## Class note setup script _setup-class-note.py_

-This script asks the user for a directory on where to create a file.
-Upon the user choosing where they want their document to be generated, the script will create a Markdown file in that location with the file name being the date and a number using the format `Date-Day-Year(-Index)` (the index is added depending whether there are other files of the same type using the same name already in that location).
+A collection of automation scripts designed to solve everyday computing problems and improve quality of life.
+These scripts address various personal workflow inefficiencies and repetitive tasks that many of us encounter in our daily computer usage.

+Feel free to use, modify, or draw inspiration from any of these scripts if you find them useful! 😄

+## Index

+### Python Scripts
+- [Class Note Setup Script](#class-note-setup-script---setup-class-notepy) - Automated note file creation with date-based naming
+- [Schedule Import Script](#schedule-import-script---add-schedule-to-calendarpy) - UPRM web portal schedule extraction to calendar format

+### Bash Scripts
+- [Bluetooth Fix Script](#bluetooth-fix-script---bluetooth_fixsh) - Bluetooth kept bugging out on PopOS! so I created this Intel Bluetooth USB power management fix

+---

+## Python Scripts

-### Class note - Dependencies
+### Class Note Setup Script - `setup-class-note.py`

+**Location:** `python/setup-class-note.py`

+This script streamlines the process of creating organized note files.
+It prompts the user to select a directory and automatically generates a Markdown file with a standardized naming convention using the format `Date-Day-Year(-Index)`.
+If files with the same date already exist, an index number is appended to ensure uniqueness.

+**Use Cases:**
+- Daily journaling with consistent file naming
+- Meeting notes organization
+- Study session documentation
+- Any time-stamped document creation

+**Dependencies:**
-Use pip install [dependency name] to installed the dependency (if pip doesn't work try using pip3)
+Use `pip install [dependency name]` to install dependencies (try `pip3` if `pip` doesn't work):
 - tkinter
 - datetime

-## Add class schedule to calendar script _add-schedule-to-calendar.py_
+### Schedule Import Script - `add-schedule-to-calendar.py`

+**Location:** `python/add-schedule-to-calendar.py`

-This script uses Selenium in order to scrape the UPRM portal website and generate an .ics file containing class' schedules.
-This file can be imported to any calendar application.
+This script automates the process of extracting schedule information from the UPRM (University of Puerto Rico - Mayaguez) web portal and converting it into a universal calendar format.
+Using Selenium for web scraping, it generates an `.ics` file that can be imported into any calendar application.

+**Use Cases:**
+- Importing class schedules to personal calendars
+- Converting work schedules from company portals
+- Migrating event data between different calendar systems
+- Automating recurring schedule updates

-NOTE The application does not gather or store any information other than the courses found, your log-in information is never touched.
+**Privacy Note:** This application does not gather or store any personal information.
+Login credentials are handled locally and never transmitted or saved.
+Source code is available for verification.

-(The courses are removed from memory once the application closes, feel free to look at the source code :D)

-### Add schedule - Dependencies
+**Dependencies:**

-Use pip install [dependency name] to installed the dependency (if pip doesn't work try using pip3)
+Use `pip install [dependency name]` to install dependencies (try `pip3` if `pip` doesn't work):
 - selenium
 - pytz
 - os